 How does the selection process work?

-CMS selects drugs each year from the top 50 negatively-priced Part D drugs by spending.
+CMS selects drugs each year from the top 50 highest-spend Part D drugs.
 Selected drugs must lack generic or biosimilar competition, be at least 9 years past FDA approval (small molecule) or 11 years (biologic), and meet other criteria under Section 1192 of the Social Security Act.

 Are there future negotiations planned?

 Yes.
-15 additional Part D drugs are scheduled for 2027, 15 additional combined Part B and Part D drugs for 2028, and 20 drugs per year thereafter.
+Fifteen additional Part D drugs are scheduled for 2027, 15 additional combined Part B and Part D drugs for 2028, and 20 drugs per year thereafter.
 The program continues to expand substantially.

 How are MFPs calculated?

 The MFP is the lower of two ceilings.
-Ceiling A is the non-Federal Average Manufacturer Price multiplied by an applicable percentage: 75% for short-monopoly drugs (small molecule 9-12 years post-FDA, biologic 11-13 years), 65% for extended-monopoly drugs (12-16 years), and 40% for long-monopoly drugs (16+ years).
-Ceiling B incorporates other factors including international reference comparisons.
+Ceiling A is the non-Federal Average Manufacturer Price multiplied by an applicable percentage that depends on how long the drug has been on the market.
+Ceiling B incorporates other factors, including international reference comparisons.

 Are manufacturers required to participate?

 Manufacturers technically choose whether to enter Negotiation Program agreements.
-However, IRC Section 5000D imposes an excise tax up to 95% of US sales on manufacturers who do not participate.
-The tax structure effectively compels participation.
+However, IRC Section 5000D imposes a steep excise tax on US sales for manufacturers who do not participate, and the tax structure effectively compels participation.

 Did manufacturers challenge the program in court?

 Yes.
-Merck, Bristol-Myers Squibb, Janssen, Boehringer Ingelheim, AstraZeneca, Novartis, and Novo Nordisk filed federal lawsuits challenging the program on Fifth Amendment takings, First Amendment compelled speech, Eighth Amendment excessive fines, and due process grounds.
-As of May 2026, courts have dismissed all challenges; all manufacturers are now operating under signed agreements.
+Merck, Bristol-Myers Squibb, Janssen, Boehringer Ingelheim, AstraZeneca, Novartis, and Novo Nordisk filed federal lawsuits challenging the program on Fifth Amendment takings, First Amendment compelled-speech, Eighth Amendment excessive-fines, and due-process grounds.
+As of May 2026, courts have dismissed the challenges, and all of these manufacturers are operating under signed agreements.

-What does MFP mean for my pharmacy cost?
+What does the MFP mean for my pharmacy cost?

 No. MFPs apply only to Medicare beneficiaries.
-Commercial market prices are not directly affected, though some indirect spillover effects on PBM negotiations are possible.
+Commercial market prices are not directly affected, though some indirect spillover on PBM negotiations is possible.
+Georgia Medicaid is also unaffected at the pharmacy counter: Medicaid pays for drugs through its own rebate system, the Medicaid Drug Rebate Program at Section 1927 of the Social Security Act, which operates separately from the MFP.

-Fiasp/NovoLog insulin has both the IRA Section 11406 $35/month cap (effective 2023) and the 2026 MFP.
-The effective cost-sharing for insulin is the lower of MFP-driven coinsurance or the $35 cap.
-For most beneficiaries, the MFP at 25% coinsurance ($29.75 for Fiasp) is below the $35 cap.
+Fiasp/NovoLog insulin is subject to both the IRA Section 11406 $35-per-month cap (effective 2023) and the 2026 MFP.
+Your effective cost-sharing for a covered insulin is the lower of the two, and for most beneficiaries the insulin cap already holds the cost at or below $35 a month.

-The $2,000 annual out-of-pocket cap under IRA Section 11201 took effect January 2025.
-MFPs (effective 2026) reduce per-fill cost-sharing, slowing accumulation toward the $2,000 cap.
-Many single-drug beneficiaries on negotiated drugs never reach the cap.
-Multi-drug beneficiaries still benefit from the cap protection.
+The annual out-of-pocket cap under IRA Section 11201 took effect at $2,000 in January 2025 and is $2,100 in 2026, as specified in the CY 2026 Rate Announcement.
+MFPs reduce per-fill cost-sharing, slowing accumulation toward the cap.
+Many single-drug beneficiaries on negotiated drugs never reach it; multi-drug beneficiaries still benefit from the cap's protection.

 Does my plan still cover the negotiated drug?

-Plans must keep negotiated drugs on formulary if previously covered; anti-discrimination provisions in Section 1192 prevent retaliatory removal.
-Confirm formulary placement during Annual Enrollment Period (October 15 to December 7) or by contacting your plan.
+Plans must keep negotiated drugs on formulary if they were previously covered; anti-discrimination provisions in Section 1192 prevent retaliatory removal.
+Confirm formulary placement during the Annual Enrollment Period (October 15 to December 7) or by contacting your plan.

 MFPs apply at any Part D in-network pharmacy.
-Out-of-network drug costs are generally not covered under Part D plans except in emergencies, and do not count toward the $2,000 OOP cap.
+Out-of-network drug costs are generally not covered under Part D except in emergencies, and do not count toward the out-of-pocket cap.

 Can I use mail-order to get my negotiated drug?

 Yes.
-Mail-order pharmacies, often offering 90-day fills at lower per-day cost, are common in Part D plans.
-The MFP applies to mail-order fills the same as retail.
+Mail-order pharmacies, often offering 90-day fills at a lower per-day cost, are common in Part D plans.
+The MFP applies to mail-order fills the same as to retail.

 What if my plan doesn't list the MFP correctly?

 Contact your plan directly first.
-If unresolved, file a grievance with the plan, then file a complaint with Medicare at 1-800-MEDICARE.
+If it is unresolved, file a grievance with the plan, then file a complaint with Medicare at 1-800-MEDICARE.
 The Medicare Beneficiary Ombudsman provides escalation for unresolved disputes.

 Does the IRA $35 insulin cap still apply?

 Yes.
-The IRA Section 11406 $35/month cap on insulin (Fiasp/NovoLog and other insulin products) remains in effect through 2026 and beyond.
-The cap applies regardless of MFP status.
+The IRA Section 11406 $35-per-month cap on covered insulin (Fiasp/NovoLog and other insulin products) remains in effect, and applies regardless of MFP status.

 What about Medicare Advantage Prescription Drug plans (MA-PDs)?